dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 ## Documentation Generators

 Automatic documentation generators scan your files and output a structured format.
-This is easy to either render or pass on to another tool.
 Some create markdown, some create html pages.

 ### Vuedoc